openafs-contrib/ansible-openafs/roles/openafs_common/README.md

     afs_install_method: managed

-The method used to install OpenAFS.
+The method used to install OpenAFS on the remote node.
+The default value is `managed`.
+Supported values are:

+* `managed`: Install OpenAFS with the distro's package manager, e.g., `yum`, `apt`.

     afs_yum_repo:

-OpenAFS yum/dnf repo url for the 'managed' install method.
+OpenAFS `yum`/`dnf` repository URL used on Red Hat based distributions when the the `install_method` is `managed`.

 License
 -------